 - 1.4.1 The Chief Health and Medical Officer shall: - a.
-Terminate any NASA operation considered an immediate health hazard (Requirement). - b.
-When termination occurs, immediately notify affected Center offices (Requirement). - 1.4.2 The Director, Safety and Assurance Requirements Division, OSMA, shall: - a.
-Establish and develop the overall NASA safety program policy and priorities (Requirement 8005). - b.
-Serve as the senior safety official for the Agency and exercise functional management authority over all NASA safety and risk management activities (Requirement 8006).
+Terminate any NASA operation considered an immediate health hazard. - b.
+When termination occurs, immediately notify affected Center offices. - 1.4.2 The Director, Safety and Assurance Requirements Division, OSMA, shall: - a.
+Establish and develop the overall NASA safety program policy and priorities.